 Good content gets recognition, but quality content gets results.

 Quality content is not only made through time and effort.
 It is composed of various elements which come together to create the kind of content that starts conversations and gets results.
-If your content marketing efforts have not yielded the results that you desire, taking note of the elements listed here may help you out.
+If your digital marketing efforts in the Philippines have not yielded the results that you desire, taking note of the elements listed here may help you out.

 If you want to get your content across to people, one of the first things you can think of is a catchy headline.